Click the "Select File" button above, and choose your BME file.

 A .BME file is a text-based data chart used primarily by rhythm action games simulating the Beatmania IIDX style (7 keys + turntable).
 Standing for Be-Music Extended, this format is a variation of the standard BMS format, specifically explicitly denoting a 7-key chart layout.
 Unlike audio files, a .BME contains only the instructions - note placement, timing, and references to external sound (WAV) and image (BMP, PNG) files located in the same directory.

-Users frequently experience issues with .BME files due to encoding legacy; many older charts were written in Shift-JIS (Japanese) encoding, which causes "mojibake" (garbled text) or load errors on modern Western systems expecting UTF-8.
+Users often deal with issues with .BME files due to encoding legacy; many older charts were written in Shift-JIS (Japanese) encoding, which causes "mojibake" (garbled text) or load errors on modern Western systems expecting UTF-8.
 Furthermore, because the file does not contain audio data itself, users often mistakenly try to convert it to MP3 expecting a song, only to find a few kilobytes of text.
 To make these playable on modern simulators like beatoraja or osu!, or to analyze the chart data, users often need to convert .BME to OSU, standard BMS, or parse it into JSON/XML.
 For archiving or sharing without dependencies, converting the rendered output (if you have the assets) to a video file is also common.

 Convert.Guru analyzes your BME file, detects the exact format, and lets you read the text inside.